vsoch/encode-demo-workflow/report/workflow.rst

 This pipeline demonstrates using the `Trimmomatic`_ software to trim input FASTQs.
 The output includes the trimmed FASTQ and a plot of FASTQ quality scores before and after trimming.
-For simplicity this demo supports only single-end FASTQs, however since we use the `trimmomatric snakemake-wrapper`_ it would be fairly easy to adjust for paired.
+For simplicity this demo supports only single-end FASTQs, however since we use the `trimmomatic snakemake-wrapper`_ it would be fairly easy to adjust for paired.

 Configuration options include: